HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 editors: [MichaelLewittes]
 translators: []
 results: https://docs.google.com/spreadsheets/d/1qBQWxNKIAVJNOFwGlslT7AW0VAoK85Mf3nFvtw0QjVU/
-SophieBrannon_bio: Sophie is the Client Services Director at UK-based agency Absolute Digital Media and specialises in SEO strategy and content marketing in highly competitive industries such as health and finance.
-Sophie is a conference speaker and industry blogger, and has proven experience in strategising and delivering award-winning campaigns on a local, national and international scale.
+SophieBrannon_bio: Sophie is the Client Services Director at UK-based agency Absolute Digital Media and specializes in SEO strategy and content marketing in highly competitive industries such as health and finance.
+Sophie is a conference speaker and industry blogger, and has proven experience in strategizing and delivering award-winning campaigns on a local, national and international scale.
 itamarblauer_bio: Itamar Blauer is an SEO expert based in London.
 He has a proven track-record of increasing rankings with SEO that is UX-focused, data-backed, and creative.
 mordy-oberstein_bio: Mordy Oberstein is the Head of SEO Branding at Wix.
 He also serves as a consultant for SEMrush and sits behind the mic of multiple SEO podcasts, including the SERP's Up podcast.
 featured_quote: The implementation of structured data in the HTML of a page has continually increased.
 In 2021, 41.8% of desktop pages and 42.5% of mobile pages used structured data.
 In 2022, it’s risen to 44% of desktop pages and 45.1% of mobile pages that have structured data within their HTML.